 Corporate boards are not adequately equipped to deal with a changing climate, according to recent studies.

 In 2016, CalPERS amended its corporate governance principles to require its portfolio companies to recruit board members with climate competence.
 That same year, Exxon shareholders passed a resolution seeking proxy access to nominate climate-competent board members.
-The recently released recommendations of Task Force on Climate-related Disclosures pulls out “governance and oversight” as one of the key categories of information on which companies need to disclose.
+The recommendations of the Task Force on Climate-related Financial Disclosures pulls out “Governance” as one of the key categories of information on which companies need to disclose.
 Yet, recent reports have found that corporate boards are not equipped to address the risks and opportunities posed by climate change.